grybkom/NLP_Disaster_Tweets/README.md

 *Figure: Most common keywords in non-disaster tweets before and after cleaning.*

 ### Models
-**Three neural network models were constructed of increasing complexity, and their performance was compared by examining accuracy, loss, and F1 scores**
+**Three neural network models were constructed of increasing complexity, and their performance was compared by examining accuracy, loss, and F1 scores.**

 #### 1)Simple RNN
 **This baseline model serves as a starting point for comparing more complex architectures.**